NanoComp/meep/doc/docs/Parallel_Meep.md

 Using Parallel Meep
 -------------------

 The parallel version of Meep is designed to operate completely transparently: you use the same Python/Scheme file as for the serial version, and the output is the same but it is just faster.
+In Python, the output of each process that is not the master (rank 0) is sent to `devnull`, and in Scheme, the special `print` function only prints output from the master process.

 In order to run MPI programs, you typically have to use a command like `mpirun` with an argument to say how many processes you want to use.
 Consult your MPI documentation.
 For example, with many popular MPI implementations, to run with 4 processes you would use something like: